microsoft/AttackSurfaceAnalyzer/README.md

-Attack Surface Analyzer (ASA) is a Microsoft-developed open source security tool located at https://github.com/microsoft/AttackSurfaceAnalyzer that analyzes the attack surface of a target system and reports on potential security vulnerabilities introduced by the installation of software or by misconfiguration.
+Attack Surface Analyzer (ASA) is a Microsoft-developed open source security tool located at https://github.com/microsoft/AttackSurfaceAnalyzer that analyzes the attack surface of a target system and reports on potential security vulnerabilities introduced by the installation of software or by system misconfiguration.

-ASA 2.0 replaces the older ASA classic version of the tool released by Microsoft in 2012 as a downloadable https://www.microsoft.com/en-us/download/details.aspx?id=24487 that is outdated, no longer supported and was limited to versions of Microsoft Windows prior to Windows 10.
+ASA 2.0 replaces the older ASA classic version of the tool released by Microsoft in 2012 as a downloadable https://www.microsoft.com/en-us/download/details.aspx?id=24487 that is no longer supported and was limited to older versions of Microsoft Windows prior to Windows 10.

-The application works by taking a snapshot before and after software installation for comparing key security impactful changes.

-ASA analysis has proven to be valuable in identifying additional items to be considered in a threat model and detecting specific areas for additional fuzz testing.

 Example users of ASA include:
 * DevOps Engineers - view changes to the system attack surface introduced by your software.
 * IT Security Auditors - evaluate risk presented by select software before general distribution and use.

-Ideally, you would install the tool on a clean system with just the OS, the Attack Surface Analyzer and software you plan to analyze.

 ## Features